-The teachers’ houses are located in two specially selected historical towns in northern Bavaria:
+The locations of the teachers’ houses are in two selected historical cities in Northern Bavaria:

 Sprachinstitut TREFFPUNKT-ONLINE, 96049 Bamberg, Schellenberger Straße 20

 Bamberg – a unique baroque city and UNESCO World Heritage site, criss-crossed by canals and the Regnitz river, spanned by numerous large and small bridges.
 The lifestyle is Mediterranean and Bavarian.
 There is an incomparable atmosphere in the lively university town with its many street cafes, restaurants and cozy beer gardens and breweries.
 The quality of life and the attitude towards life here are simply wonderful.
 Anyone who has been here once just wants to come back.
 You can get a very nice comprehensive impression of the city on the tourisme information of the city council and Gobamberg.de/geschichte-bamberg/ (both pages in German)